blimyj/MediHealth/README.md

   - A form to input the name, date, time and location of the appointment for tracking.
   - Notifications will be sent before the specified date and time.
   - Able to update and/or delete the appointment from the database.
+- **Maps**
+  - Able to see user’s current location.
+  - In-built maps feature that shows pharmacy locations in Singapore.
+  - Search bar for users to find their desired pharmacy.
+  - Users will be redirected to Google Maps for directions to the desired pharmacy.

+### Extension Features
 - **Profile**
   - User will be able to input their details (e.g. Name, Birthday, Height and Weight) upon signing up.
   - Able to edit and update their details at anytime.
   - Toggle weight to kilogram or pounds.
   - Toggle height to feet or centimetres.
-- **Maps**
-  - Able to see user’s current location.
-  - In-built maps feature that shows pharmacy locations in Singapore.
-  - Search bar for users to find their desired pharmacy.
-  - Users will be redirected to Google Maps for directions to the desired pharmacy.
 - **Medical News**
   - We used News API, a simple HTTP REST API for searching and retrieving live articles from all over the web.
 In particular we searched for medical news and prioritised medical news from Singapore.
   - Listed from latest to oldest medical news.